MoNakouzi/cps-630-assignments/g45-a2/readme.md

 The project follows the folder structure used in the labs, with a separate **frontend** and **backend**.
 The backend was built using **Node.js** and **Express**, connects to **MongoDB** using **Mongoose**, and runs on **localhost:8080** using `npm run start`.
 The frontend was built using **React + Vite** and runs on **localhost:5173** using `npm run dev`.

-Overall this project was designed to match the assignment requirements as closely as possible.
-It includes a working backend connected to MongoDB, a REST API with CRUD functionality, and multiple frontend views for interacting with the data.
+Overall, this project includes a working backend connected to MongoDB, a REST API with CRUD functionality, and multiple frontend views for interacting with the data, as per the assignment requirements.

 In the future, this project could be improved by adding user authentication, image uploads, better styling, and a more complete frontend flow for all CRUD actions.